tcooper/centos-roll/README.md

     Rocks 6.1.1 (Sand Boa)   -  CentOS 6.5  -  Supported in the 6.5 branch
     Rocks 6.1 (Emerald Boa)  -  CentOS 6.4  -  Unsupported
 ```

+## Usage

+Simply checkout the branch for the version of CentOS that you want to build
+base or updates rolls for and do the following...